yosh-matsuda/cpp-yyjson/README.md

 | Read  | 1.0 - 1.8x | 1.1 - 1.6x   | 1.4 - 4.6x    | -                 |
 | Write | 1.0 - 2.1x | -            | 2.6 - 8.1x    | 2.8 - 27x         |

 Slowest and fastest of the ten documents, with no average in between: which document you feed a JSON library moves the result more than any single number can convey.
 When writing, the low end is the number-only `canada` document, and the smallest document, `github_events`, produces both maxima against rapidjson.
-When reading, the high end against yyjson and simdjson, whose fastest method "On Demand" is the one compared, is the 48.8 MB `fgo` document, where most of the time goes into faulting in fresh memory rather than into parsing: on Linux with glibc, the bundled backend asks the kernel to back blocks of 32 MiB or more with transparent huge pages, which saves most of those faults and which neither of the other two does.
+When reading, the high end against yyjson and simdjson, whose fastest method "On Demand" is the one compared, is the 48.8 MB `fgo` document, where most of the time goes into faulting in fresh memory rather than into parsing, and the [huge pages](#bundled-backend) of the bundled backend save most of those faults.
 With the parser and allocator reused, so that no document faults in fresh memory, cpp-yyjson still reads all ten documents 1.06 to 1.48x faster than On Demand.
 The read row compares plain parsing of a read-only input, the write row serialization of a parsed document; simdjson has no serializer and nlohmann-json is not in the read comparison.

-Against yyjson, which cpp-yyjson is built on, the C++ interface costs nothing measurable: where the two differ it is because cpp-yyjson bundles a [customized backend](https://github.com/yosh-matsuda/yyjson/tree/simd) with SSE2/AVX2 code paths and compiles it together with the calling code, while the yyjson row is the upstream release as packaged by vcpkg.
+Against yyjson, which cpp-yyjson is built on, the C++ interface costs nothing measurable: where the two differ it is because cpp-yyjson uses its [bundled backend](#bundled-backend) and compiles it together with the calling code, while the yyjson row is the upstream release as packaged by vcpkg.
 That is also the main caveat of the comparison, and it cuts both ways: simdjson and yyjson are linked as prebuilt vcpkg libraries and therefore do not get `-march=x86-64-v3` or link-time optimization, whereas the header-only rapidjson and nlohmann-json are compiled with exactly the same options as cpp-yyjson.

 Which parsing method a library offers is not interchangeable either — some need a writable, padded buffer they may destroy — so the full results separate the cases instead of merging them into one ranking.
 They are in [docs/benchmark](docs/benchmark/README.md), together with per-document charts, the effect of reusing parser memory, and how to reproduce the numbers.